Policy Gradient with Tree Expansion: Introduction

+To verify our results, we implemented a practical version of \treepol{} that exhaustively searches the entire tree and applies a neural network on its leaves.
+We test our algorithm on a parallelized Atari GPU simulator \citep{dalton2020accelerating}.
+To enable a tractable deep search, up to depth eight, we also introduce a pruning technique that limits the width of the tree.
+We do so by sampling only the most promising nodes at each level.
 We integrate our \treepol\ GPU implementation into the popular PPO \citep{schulman2017proximal} and compare it to the flat distributed variant of PPO.
-For a fair comparison, we also run the distributed PPO baseline with the parallel GPU emulator by \citet{dalton2020accelerating}.
+This allows us to demonstrate the potential benefit of utilizing learned models while isolating the fundamental properties of TS without added noise.
 In all tested Atari games, our results outperform the baseline and obtain up to 5x more reward.
 We further show in Section~\ref{sec: experiments} that the associated gradient variance is smaller by three orders of magnitude in all games, demonstrating the relation between low gradient variance and high reward.

-We summarize our key contributions: \begin{enumerate} \item We explore the relation between two seemingly unrelated families of SoTA approaches: PG and TS, and show how they can be combined.

-\item We introduce \treepol: A novel parametric policy that generalizes softmax to planning.
-We propose both cumulative and exponentiated reward variants. \item We prove that the gradient variance of \treepol\ in its two variants decays exponentially with its TS depth.
+We summarize our key contributions. (i) We show how to combine two families of SoTA approaches: PG and TS by \textbf{introducing \treepol:} a novel parametric policy that generalizes softmax to planning.
+Specifically, we propose two variants based on cumulative and exponentiated rewards. (ii) We \textbf{prove that the gradient variance of \treepol\ in its two variants decays } with its tree depth.
 Our analysis sheds new light on the choice of tree expansion policy.
-It raises the question of optimality in terms of variance versus the previously studied regret. \item We implement a differentiable deep version of \treepol\ that employs a parallelized GPU TS.
-We demonstrate how its gradient variance is reduced by three orders of magnitude over PPO while obtaining up to 5x reward. \end{enumerate}
+It raises the question of optimality in terms of variance versus the traditional regret; e.g., in UCT \citep{kocsis2006bandit}. (iii) We prove that with an approximate forward model, the \textbf{gradient bias is proportional to the approximation error}, while retaining the variance decay.
+This quantifies the accuracy required from a learned forward model. (iv) We \textbf{implement a differentiable deep version of \treepol} that employs a parallelized GPU tree expansion.
+We demonstrate how its gradient variance is reduced by three orders of magnitude over PPO while obtaining up to 5x reward.